 • Prepares students for entry into medical school (St. Thomas students enjoy outstanding medical and dental school acceptances.)

 From their first year at the University, students have opportunities to assist with research on campus.
 Research opportunities prepare students for the professional world—public, private, or academic.
-Experience with the research tools and practice of their discipline gives graduates firsthand knowledge.
+Experience with research tools and practice of their discipline give graduates firsthand knowledge.
 Plus, it makes them more competitive in the job market and on graduate school applications.
 Many students participate in our Research Symposium each spring.
 This event gives students a chance to present original research to the campus community.

 Service learning program

-Service learning provides students experiences in which they can apply their theoretical and classroom learning to the real world while working hand-in-hand with community partners.
+Service learning provides students experiences where they can apply their theoretical and classroom learning to the real world while working hand-in-hand with community partners.
 Examples include volunteering at an underserved clinic, helping individuals with income tax preparation, and starting community gardens.

 Internships and careers